ITU-0327/CodeVenture/README.md

 - **Welcome Page**: Simple and secure login and sign-up features.

-- **Personalized Learning**: Tailored assignments and tutorials based on user data.
+- **Personalized Learning**: Tailored tutorials, quizzes and challenges based on user data.

 - **Database Access**: Progress tracking for parents, schools, and organizations.